Table of contents

 Ranuanjoki rapid map:

-Fishing equipment and techniques
+Grayling fly fishing equipment and techniques

 Over the last decade in particular, fly fishing has become very closely linked to certain nymphing techniques, in particular the so-called French nymphing has taken a strong role in the domestic fly fishing scene.
 However, I cannot personally say that I was inaugurated in any particular mold.
 For example, using a fly line in fishing instead of just a thin leader is still an integral part of my own fishing.
 The effectiveness here may be lost somewhat, but I honestly have never experienced getting too small amounts of fish.
 So this does not bother me.